alaffin12/stackedit/Bastion.md

 #### Basic Facilities (500 gp/3 wks to construct)
 **Arcane Study**
 Upkeep: 20 gp/wk
+| Benefit | Descrip
 *Empower Arcane Focus.* An arcane spell-caster receives a +1 bonus to spell save DCs and attack rolls for the next week.
-Costs 10 gp a week
 *Spell Research.* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 10 x 2.6^Spell Level per scroll.
-*Magical Services (+20 gp).* Sell magical services to the community.
+*Magical Services.* Sell magical services to the community.
 Offsets the cost of upkeep.
+Earns 20 gp

 **Clinic**
 Upkeep: 20 gp/wk
 *Empower Healer.* Focuses divine energy across the cosmos.
 Beneficiary is able to cast cure light wounds once per long rest and has advantage on all Medicine checks.
-* H
+Costs 10 gp.
+*Healing Services*

 https://pretzel-lectern.blogspot.com/2023/11/better-5e-bastion-facility-boons.html

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQwMDAyOTEsLTE4ODQ5NjQwMjYsNjgzMz
-U2OTY0LDE2NDcxOTUxNzRdfQ==
+eyJoaXN0b3J5IjpbLTExMjc2NTE0NTIsLTE4ODQ5NjQwMjYsNj
+gzMzU2OTY0LDE2NDcxOTUxNzRdfQ==
 -->